‘The Batman’: Joe Manganiello’s Deathstroke Will Have You Rooting For Villain

 — Stephen Macbeth (@Stephen_Macbeth) March 9, 2017

-When asked about a statement he made last year claiming that The Batman might start filming in the spring, and about recent reports that there’s no script yet, Manganiello clarified that he only made the statement based on what he knew at the time, and that the film is going through a “creative process” and everyone involved is doing everything they can to make the best movie possible.
+When asked about a statement he made last year claiming that The Batman might start filming in the spring, and about recent reports that there’s no script yet, Manganiello clarified that he only made the statement based on what he knew at the time and that the film is going through a “creative process” and everyone involved is doing everything they can to make the best movie possible.

 “What we’re not gonna do is be backed into a start date, scrambling to get something off the ground just to get it off the ground.
 Everyone involved wants to make this the best film possible, so that’s really what it’s about.
 It’s funny how the media likes to run with, “Oh there’s trouble!”
 “Oh, the script needs to be revised!”
 They’re drama queens.
 There’s a creative process, and everyone on the cast and crew wants to make this the best movie possible.
 So that’s what we’re gonna do.
 When we start shooting it, we’ll start shooting it.
 It will be soon, I can say that.
 Here’s the thing: No one wants to create that superhero movie that’s polarizing to fans and critics.
 Rest assured, we’re gonna do this thing right.”